 Massachusetts Community College Scholarship for Transfer Students

-- Massachusetts Community College Transfer Award: A $2,000 award for students who have not earned an associate degree but complete over 30 credits with a C grade or better, including credits with a Pass grade.
+- Massachusetts Community College Transfer Award: A $2,000 award for students who have not earned an associate degree but complete over 30 credits with a grade of "C" or better, including credits with a "Pass" grade.

 - Massachusetts Guarantee Excellence Award: A $4,000 award to recognize students who have completed their associate degree at a Massachusetts community college with a combined academic GPA above a 3.50.

 Required Application Materials